 The second study [21] reports on recognizing mid-gap states in chalcogenide glasses.
 To avoid a formidable computational task, Xu et al. [21] adopted a machine learning procedure to understand and predict mid-gap states (MGS) in typical Ovonic Threshold Switching (OTS) materials; selectors are used to suppress current leakage in high-density memory chips.
 They built hundreds of chalcogenide glass models and collected major structural features from both short-range order (SRO) and medium-range order (MRO) of the amorphous cells.
 After training an artificial neural network using these features, the induced model recognized MGS in new glasses with 95% accuracy.
 By analyzing the synaptic weights of the input structural features, they discovered that the bonding and coordination environments from SRO, and particularly MRO, are closely related to MGS.
 The resulting model could be used in several other OTS chalcogenides after minor modification.
 The authors concluded that the machine learning technique allowed them to understand the OTS mechanism from a vast amount of structural data without heavy computational tasks, providing a new strategy to design functional amorphous materials from first principles.

-The third [38] reports on a Hopfield neural network capable of predicting the partial radial distribution function of a two-component glassy chalcogenide, namely GeSe3.
+Finally, the third study [38] reports on a Hopfield neural network capable of predicting the partial radial distribution function of a two-component glassy chalcogenide, namely GeSe3.

 The incentive of researching ML algorithms applied to chalcogenides was pointed out as an opportunity in the field by Tandia et al. [7].
 Meeting this incentive is the main objective of this work.
 Here we use a different approach from that of references [20,21].
 We aim to induce ML models referring to composition-property relationships and interpret them to find the effect of each element on the glass properties.
 Also, we will deal with much more complex compositions, containing up to six elements rather than a single binary system.
 To this end, we collected published data regarding properties of chalcogenide glasses: glass transition temperature (Tg), coefficient of thermal expansion (CTE), and refractive index (nD), and used ML-based approaches to generate predictive models for these properties.